VanAndelInstitute/lambdaR/README.md

 # Bootstrap

 We now need to create `/opt/bootstrap` that Lambda will call to kick off our new runtime.
 While not complicated, the `bootstrap` script is the magic sauce that allows a wide range of runtimes to be shoe-horned into the Lambda architecture.
 The `bootstrap` file below parses the handler specified by your Lambda functions (e.g. "test.handler"), reformats that to the name of an R script (e.g. "test.r") and then executes that script via `/opt/R/bin/Rscript`.
 (Note that the corresponding script must be provided along with your Lambda function.
-When you create a new Lambda function using the AWS web console, you are prompted for a zip file containing this script.)
+When you create a new Lambda function using the AWS web console, you are prompted for a zip file containing this script.
+Alternatively, you can upload it at the command line as demonstrated below.)
 It also retrieves metadata about the request, and sends the response back to let Lambda know it is finished.
-Create the following file as root.
+Create the following `bootstrap` file as root.

 ```
 #!/bin/sh